endymion1818/deliciousreverie-2023/src/content/posts/end-of-many-things.md

 And I'm still glad that I can do that and other work that contributes to our household income.
 But things are still very uncertain, and I've had to diversify my work to keep money coming in.

 I know I'm not the only one; the tech industry is contracting massively.
-In some cases because of the _promise_ of AI, although that's beginning to look more sketchy now.
+In many cases because of the _promise_ of AI, although that's beginning to look more shaky now.

 It's not bad at all.
 My blood pressure has certainly improved, and my friends say I look a lot happier.
 Not having impossible deliverables and difficult individuals to work with has certainly helped in that regard.
 But also recently I stopped by a lovely small town called Llandrillo, which has a pleasant river flowing through it.
 I ate my lunch in silence, listening to the flow of the river, watching fish jumping and insects skating.
 I could get used to this, I thought.